janinewin/docker_cicd/01-Data-Storage-and-Batch-Pipelines/04-ETL-and-introduction-to-Airflow/02-Breaking-Bad-Quotes/README.md

 Then, you have to create the tasks that your DAG will use.

-As we want your quotes to be saved in a specific CSV file, your DAG needs a task to create the file if it doesn't exist.
-Then, it will need another task to request a quote and save it if this is a new one.
+As we want your quotes to be saved in a specific CSV file, your DAG needs a task to create the file.
+Then, it needs another task to request a quote and save it if this is a new one.

 You thus need two tasks:
 - a [PythonOperator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/python.html) with a `task_id` named `create_file_if_not_exist` that should trigger the `create_file_if_not_exist` function with the proper arguments